-As a foreign listed private issuer Novo Nordisk is in compliance with the corporate governance standards of the New York Stock Exchange, where Novo Nordisk's ADRs are listed.
+As a foreign private issuer Novo Nordisk complies with the Corporate Governance Standards of the New York Stock Exchange, where Novo Nordisk's American Depository Receipts (ADRs) are listed.

-For a summary of the significant ways in which Novo Nordisk's corporate governance practices differ from the NYSE Corporate Governance Listing Standards, please see Appendix 2.
+For a summary of the significant ways in which Novo Nordisk's corporate governance practices differ from the NYSE Corporate Governance Standards, please see Appendix 2.

-For a review of Novo Nordisk's compliance with and explanations to all the applicable NYSE Corporate Governance recommendations, please refer to Novo Nordisk's webpage.
+For a review of Novo Nordisk's compliance with and explanations to all the applicable NYSE Corporate Governance Standards, please refer to Novo Nordisk's webpage.6